 Please see: IT Purchasing Method Guide

-Why do I have to order from Dell or Apple?
+Why do I have to order from Dell or CDW-G (for Apple)?

-In addition to the Procurement Service Center negotiating discounted rates, warranty, support, and tracking, we have a contract in place that meets the University’s security and compliance requirements.
+In addition to the Procurement Service Center negotiating discounted rates, warranty, support, and tracking, we have contracts in place that meet the University’s security and compliance requirements.

 When items are on backorder from a contracted supplier, can I order from another supplier?

-First, reach out to a Catalog supplier for a quote if you can’t locate an item on the punchout or reach out to Crystal DiCino at Crystal.DiCino@cu.edu.
+First, reach out to a Catalog supplier for a quote if you can’t locate an item on the punchout or reach out to Chrissy Alexander at Chrissy.Alexander@cu.edu or Angela Penzo at Angela.Penzo@cu.edu.

 Can I purchase hardware on my personal card and get reimbursed?

 Our preferred method of purchasing IT Hardware is from one of our contracted suppliers and ideally through one of our catalogs.
 If you purchased hardware on your personal card tax will be charged and may not be reimbursed.
-It may not be our standard product, the warranty may differ, there could be a lack of support, and it may not be approved by campus OIT.
+It may not be our standard product, the warranty may differ, the security and other compliance may be below the required standards, there could be a lack of support, and it may not be approved by campus OIT.